 Always check your skin for ANY abnormalities.
 If you see anything questionable, let us know BEFORE getting on the mats.

-Bacteria and fungi get passed on to others even it is covered.
+Bacteria and fungi get passed on to others even if it is covered.

 If you have any skin abnormality, go see your doctor ASAP.
 You will not be allowed to train until it gets cleared.